Critics want to shutter a new opera about Emmett Till. Here's what its creators say

 Coss said she was taken aback by the recent scrutiny her opera had received.

-"In all these years, from when I started to play from the early '90s to last week, nobody ever said a word to me or nobody questioned me," she said.
+"In all these years, from when I started the play from the early '90s to last week, nobody ever said a word to me or nobody questioned me," she said.

 When asked if she thinks the conversation about race has evolved in that span of time, Coss acknowledges that it has, citing the Black Lives Matter movement.